 Multiple genes have been reported to be associated with HCM, most of which encode sarcomeric proteins that are involved with contraction of the heart muscle.
 Typically, P/LP variants in these genes are inherited in an autosomal dominant manner.
-The diagnostic yield of genetic testing panels for HCM is approximately 30-40% with another 20% of confirmed familial cases being gene elusive (Butters et al. 2020).
+The diagnostic yield of genetic testing panels for HCM is approximately 50-60% for individuals with HCM who also have a family history, and 20-30% for individuals with HCM without a family history (Cirino and Ho 2014).
 MYH7 and MYBPC3 are the most common non-syndromic causes of HCM (Hershberger et al. 2018).
-Childhood onset conditions associated with HCM include inborn errors of metabolism (e.g., Pompe disease), mitochondrial disease (e.g., Friedreich Ataxia), RASopathies (e.g., Noonan syndrome), and rarely neuromuscular disorders (e.g., Limb girdle muscular dystrophy).
+Undiagnosed glycogen storage disease such as Fabry's disease (for which enzyme replacement therapy is available) can also present as HCM, as can transthyretin amyloidosis; some panels include these genes.
+Childhood onset conditions associated with HCM include inborn errors of metabolism (e.g., Pompe disease), mitochondrial disease (e.g., Friedrich Ataxia), RASopathies (e.g., Noonan syndrome), and rarely neuromuscular disorders (e.g., Limb girdle muscular dystrophy).
 Evaluation of the family history and presence of other clinical symptoms are often helpful in differentiating syndromic from non-syndromic HCM (Musunuru et al. 2020).
 When a syndromic cause of HCM is identified, additional medical management changes may be indicated based on other specific health risks.
 Therefore, a diagnosis of HCM should prompt a thorough evaluation for associated conditions, especially in infants and children with HCM (Hershberger et al. 2018).